Apluri/dev-academy-spring-2025-exercise-frontend/README.md

 ## Online preview

-Important!
-HTTPS protocol is not supported, so be sure to edit the URL back to HTTP if your browser automatically changes it to HTTPS.
+> [!WARNING]
+> Note: The application currently runs over HTTP, and HTTPS is not supported.
+Some browsers may automatically redirect to HTTPS, so ensure you manually change it back to HTTP if necessary.

 👉 http://d3ahpr97y5mrhf.cloudfront.net/